 European e-Infrastructures have been built over the last decade with support from the European Commission.
 These e-Infrastructures are able to support the participation of European citizens in research on CH and humanities.
-This capability - when being used - will ultimately improve social cohesion arising from the sharing of knowledge and understanding of both the common and unique cultural characteristics of European citizens.
+This capability - when being used - will ultimately improve social cohesion arising from the sharing of knowledge and understanding of European citizens' common and individual cultures (see also section 5.6).